IBM/data-governance-insurance-chatbot-app/README.md

 In the cloned repo folder - go to `sources/chatbot-svc/src/main/resources`.
 Open `db.config`.

 Here, you need to enter the `Watson Query` credentials noted earlier.
 For mode, specify `managed` if using the SaaS version of Cloud Pak for Data, and `self` if Cloud Pak for Data is deployed on self-managed OpenShift cluster.
 Specify the `JDBC url` for the `Watson Query`.
 The JDBC url will have `apikey` embedded for `managed` mode.
-This `apikey` is what was generated on the collaborator IBM Cloud account.
+This `apikey` is what was generated on the `Data Collaborator` IBM Cloud account.
 For a self-managed cluster, enter the user id and password of the collaborator user.
 Save the file.
-> Note: the schema should be in uppercase of the username noted in Db2 credentials.

 ```
 jdbcurl=jdbc:db2://
 mode=managed